UniversalDependencies/docs/treebanks/no_bokmaal/index.md

 This treebank has been part of Universal Dependencies since the UD v1.2 release.

-The following people have contributed to making this treebank part of UD: Lilja Øvrelid, Fredrik Jørgensen.
+The following people have contributed to making this treebank part of UD: Lilja Øvrelid, Fredrik Jørgensen, Petter Hohle.

 Repository: [UD_Norwegian-Bokmaal](https://github.com/UniversalDependencies/UD_Norwegian-Bokmaal)